GenesisGaming/ssl-cert-check/README.md

   -b                : Will not print header
-  -c cert file      : Print the expiration date for the PEM or PKCS12 formatted certificate in cert file -d cert directory : Print the expiration date for the PEM or PKCS12 formatted certificates in cert directory -e E-mail address : E-mail address to send expiration notices -E E-mail address : Sender E-mail address
+  -c cert file      : Print the expiration date for the PEM or PKCS12 formatted certificate in cert file -d cert directory : Print the expiration date for the PEM or PKCS12 formatted certificates in cert directory -D file directory : like -f but wit a drirectory of file instead of the regular.
+  -e E-mail address : E-mail address to send expiration notices -E E-mail address : Sender E-mail address
   -f cert file      : File with a list of FQDNs and ports